submariner-io/submariner-website/src/content/community/releases/_index.en.md

 ### Other changes

 * Fixed an issue with Service Discovery that caused significant latencies when exporting a large number of service.
+* Fixed an issue which could cause the wrong pod CIDR to be discovered on join.

 ## v0.17.3 (October 9, 2024)